stevenjacobson1/ASUG-AI163/exercises/ex1/Exercise 1 - Test an Action Project.md

-# Exercise 1 - Test the Action Project
+# Exercise 1 - Test an Action Project

 ## ⚙️ Understand the Action Project